-Ontario is a large province with a ton of activities and attractions for all kinds of people.
+Ontario is a large province with many activities and attractions for all kinds of people.
 Whether you love spending your time in the confines of a city or being out and about in nature, you won’t go wrong with these places to visit in Ontario during winter.

 The province turns into a winter wonderland packed with dozens of activities during the cold months.
 From skiing trails and outdoor rinks to Christmas markets and art galleries, deciding where to go in Ontario can be difficult.

 If you find yourself in that predicament, don’t worry any further.
-I’ve put together a comprehensive guide on the best places to visit in Ontario in winter.
-With this guide in hand, you’ll be ready to go on your preferred winter getaways in Ontario fully informed.
+We’ve put together a comprehensive guide on the best places to visit in Ontario in winter.
+With this guide, you’ll be fully informed about your preferred winter getaways in Ontario.

 The Best Winter Destinations in Ontario

-If you’re set on spending your winter in Ontario, here are some of the best sites to visit in this winter wonderland.
+If you’re set on spending winter in Ontario, here are some of the best sites to visit in this wonderland.

 Niagara Falls, one of North America’s most famous landmarks, draws in millions of visitors annually.
 This natural wonder sits on the Canada-US border by the Niagara River and is a great visit all year round.
 However, the falls turn into a peaceful paradise without crowds in the winter — which is why I recommend visiting around this time.

 Pathways boasting trees covered in snow, chunks of floating ice, and 50-meter cascades await here.
-If lady luck is on your side, you may even get to see parts of the falls frozen.
+If lady luck is on your side, you may see frozen parts of the falls.

 You can also enjoy 360-degree views from the Skylon Tower or on a 12-minute scenic helicopter flight above the falls.
 The former even features a revolving restaurant that ensures you enjoy the jaw-dropping scenery with delicious cuisine.

-Stay until late in the evening to enjoy the Niagara Falls Winter Festival of Lights, where 8 km of the Niagara Parkway is lit up.
+Stay until evening to enjoy the Niagara Falls Winter Festival of Lights, where 8 km of the Niagara Parkway is lit up.
 This spectacle is especially mesmerizing in winter as the falls reflect the rainbow lighting.

-Blue Mountain is easily one of the best places to go in winter in Ontario.
+Blue Mountain is easily one of Ontario’s best places to go in winter.
 This winter wonderland is a treasure trove for anyone who loves winter sports.
-Skiing, snowshoeing, snowboarding, tubing, and the likes are all offered.
+Skiing, snowshoeing, snowboarding, tubing, and the like are all offered.

-I recommend going to the wondrous Blue Village to make the most of your visit here.
-There are 42 tracks and 16 chairlifts along with lessons and gear rentals to help you take on the slopes.
+I recommend going to the wondrous Blue Village to make the most of your visit.
+There are 42 tracks and 16 chairlifts, and lessons and gear rentals to help you take on the slopes.
 Once here, be sure to skate at the Woodview Mountaintop to enjoy panoramic views of the Niagara Escarpment.

 Since I consider the resort one of the top places to visit near Toronto in winter, I recommend you visit as part of a day trip from Toronto.